CompAndSave/hugo-decap-ti/content/posts/scrumptious-strawberry-recipes-ripe-picking.md

 ### Preserves and Canning

 Canning strawberries is a fantastic way to make them last all year long.
 Now, there are a lot of resources out there that deal with canning and preservation, so you need to find the one that works for you.
-Personally, I recommend buying _[Can It!: The Perils and Pleasures of Preserving Foods](https://www.amazon.com/exec/obidos/ISBN/1780235720/onthetable08-20)_ by Gary Allen.
-Containing traditional and modern recipes, this book celebrates the many ways in which we preserve food and extend its life.

 As for preserving strawberries in particular, I like the [practical advice](https://zoedawn.wordpress.com/2011/06/06/a-how-to-canning-strawberries/) proffered by Zoe Dawn in her blog.
 This is a good fool-proof way to preserve strawberries, and indeed, any other berry.
 Whether you're a beginning canner or an experienced one, it's bound to appeal with its easy-to-follow directions.